joncampbell123/dosbox-x/BUILD.md

 configuration file (dosbox-x.conf) along with required soundfont file [e.g.
 ``FluidR3_GM.sf2`` or ``GeneralUser_GS.sf2``] to use it).

-The slirp backend is only supported by MinGW builds but not Visual Studio builds.
+The slirp backend for the NE2000 network emulation is only supported by MinGW builds but not Visual Studio builds.

 Build the source code for your platform (Win32, x64, ARM and ARM64 are supported).